Vitamin D

 REMEMBER: how much vitamin D you need to supplement to reach this level will vary for each person.

-For example, let’s say Susie just got tested and has a level of 12, and her husband Joe has levels of 15; as you can see, both are deficient with similar levels of Vitamin D. However, Susie may need to supplement less or more than Joe depending on her body’s needs to reach the healthy level of say 50 ng/ml.
-There is no way to find this out except by regularly testing your Vitamin D status until you reach your goal.
+For example, lets say Susie just got tested and has a level of 12, and her husband Joe has levels of 15, as you can see both are deficient with similar levels of Vitamin D. However Susie may need to supplement less or more than Joe depending on her body’s needs to reach the healthy level of say 50 ng/ml.
+There is no way to find this out except, by testing your Vitamin D status regularly until you reach your goal.

 REMEMBER: Too much supplementing of synthetic Vitamin D can be toxic!
 So when supplementing, KEEP TESTING!
-Of Course, if you opt for Vitamin D via sunshine, you don’t need to worry about too much sunshine.
-The body knows what to do with too much of that. 🙂
+Of Course if you opt for Vitamin D via sunshine, you don’t need to worry about too much sunshine, the body knows what to do with too much of that. 🙂

 Vitamin D RDA